PriyankaK19/DateServletRepo/README.md

-This is Simple Servlet Application # DateServletRepo
+This is Simple Servlet Application
+It only prints systems current date and time

+ # DateServletRepo